-The appreciation of how much T Krishnamacharya, his students and their students have contributed to Yoga in the West is reflected in the practice, study and teaching of all those who have had the opportunity to work with his students or any of their students.
+The appreciation of how much the eminent Śrī T Krishnamacharya, his students and their students have contributed to Yoga in the West is reflected in the practice, study and teaching of all those who have had the opportunity to work with his students or any of their students.

-The aim of Dharma Downloads is primarily to honour this commitment and dedication to the continuing interest in the teachings of Śrī T Krishnamacharya as received from his students and their students, especially his longest serving students TKV Desikachar and S Ramaswami.
-Its secondary role is to offer easily accessible free Yoga resources for the many facets of Yoga Study, Practice and Research.
+The aim of Dharma Downloads is primarily to honour this commitment and dedication to the continuing interest in the teachings of Śrī T Krishnamacharya as received from his students, especially his longest serving students TKV Desikachar, S Ramaswami and AG Mohan, and their students.

 “If you have learned something really well,